codonaft/zapthreads/README.md

  - `urls`: comma-separated pairs of URLs
    - defaults to `naddr:nostr.com/,npub:nostr.com/,nprofile:nostr.com/,nevent:nostr.com/,note:nostr.com/,tag:snort.social/t/`
    - `https://` will be automatically prepended
+ - `languages`: comma-separated string of allowed languages, no restrictions by default
  - `min-pow` and `max-pow` (boundaries of difficulty that define how warmer we make our planet while desperately fighting spam, disabled by default)

 ```html